 Dentures & Partials

-Full arches of teeth can be replaced with this restorative option.
+This restorative option can replace full arches of teeth.
 Like dental bridges, dentures can be removed or secured with dental implants for a more permanent and stable restoration.
 This option also makes it easier for patients to bite and chew food.

 Missing Teeth FAQs